-- Complete the NYU Prague online internship application.
-This application requires you to answer a series of questions designed to help you think systematically about what you would like to learn and accomplish in an internship experience in Prague.
-You should indicate what type of internship placements are of most interest to you.
-The online application will require you to upload a personal statement and your newly edited resume in .pdf or .doc format.
+- Visit the NYU Study Away Apply page for instructions on submitting an NYU Study Away Application.
+Following submission of your study away application, you will be prompted to complete an Internship application.
+The internship application requires you to answer a series of questions designed to help you think systematically about what you would like to learn and accomplish from an internship experience in Prague, and to indicate what type of internship placements you would be most interested in.
+You will also be required to upload a personal statement and a resume in .pdf or .doc format.

 Students must dedicate two full weekdays to intern.
 If you plan to participate in the internship program, please keep this in mind as you begin scheduling your courses.